Techtonica/curriculum/projects/eventonica-project.md

       The first two passwords are the password that will be associated with the account we're creating.
 The last prompt is the password entered in Step 1 above.
+  3. Install your favorite Client app -- the author uses [TablePlus](https://tableplus.io/) (NB: There are a ton of different client tools for database -- all the databases.
+Find one you like.
+They all *have* to work mostly the same -- since they're all talking in a very well structured way to the same set of tables.)
-  3. Node.js and NPM or Yarn should be installed already.
+  4. Node.js and NPM or Yarn should be installed already.
-  4. For developing Node.js apps [Nodemon][nm] is very helpful.
+  5. For developing Node.js apps [Nodemon][nm] is very helpful.
 It will restart your app whenever changes to files are saved.
 Optionally install it:
      ```
      $ npm install -g nodemon